blitzy-auto/simple-hello-word-for-automation-pro-user/README.md

 # Hello World Node.js Application

-A simple Node.js HTTP server that displays "Hello World!" in the browser.
+A simple Node.js HTTP server that displays "Hello World!" in the browser and provides a health check endpoint for service verification.

 ## Prerequisites